bradchamberlain/cd_library/README.md

-#Simple Library CRUD application
+# Simple Library CRUD application

 This is a spring boot application with an H2 backing database.
+By using an H2 database I was able to just let spring/hibernate handle most of the work, I just configured it a bit.

 I assumed JSON would be a good response format.